A Ranking Game for Imitation Learning: Theory

-Since the reward function is trained with supervised learning, we can quantify the sample error in minimizing the empirical loss using PAC generalization bounds~\cite{shalev2014understanding} up to a constant with high probability.
-This error can be estimated practically using a validation loss.
-We assume this generalization error to be $\epsilon_r$ in the sample generating distribution of $\rho^\pi(s,a)$ and $\rho^E(s,a)$.
+\textbf{From empirical loss function to reward optimality:} Since the reward function is trained with supervised learning, we can quantify the sample error in minimizing the empirical loss using concentration bounds~\citep{shalev2014understanding} up to a constant with high probability.
+Since $0<R(s,a)<R_{max}$ With high probability,